3 Copper ETFs to Keep an Eye On in 2022

-The copper industry has been gaining momentum in recent months.
+The copper industry has been gaining momentum in recent months as prices rise.
 And investors expect demand to soar as this metal plays a role in replacing oil with green energy.
-But should you invest in copper exchange-traded funds (ETFs)?
+However, should you invest in copper exchange-traded funds (ETFs)?
 Let’s take a closer look below.

 Copper ETFs: An Overview

 Copper reached an all-time high in May 2021 at $4.90 per pound.
 Investors also regard copper as a stable store of value and an inflation hedge.

 Demand is expected to continue to soar long-term.
 Both analysts and experts agree that efforts to decarbonize will increase copper demand in the upcoming years.
 Furthermore, according to JP Morgan, copper will account for over 40% of overall demand growth next year.

 The funds below focus on copper futures contracts and copper mining.
 So, as demand continues, these funds present a unique opportunity…